Montelimar Airport

 Montelimar Airport (Spanish: Aeropuerto Montelimar) (ICAO: MNMR) is an airport serving the municipality of San Rafael del Sur, Nicaragua.

 The airport is on the Pacific coast.
-Southwest approach and departure are over the water.
+Southwest approaches and departures are over the water.
 The runway length includes displaced thresholds on both ends.
 Marked runway length is 1465 m.

 The Managua VOR-DME (Ident: MGA) is located 28.8 nmi east-southeast of the airport.

 History

 The airfield is next to the Barceló Montelimar Hotel and Resort.
-The current location of the hotel is the old Somoza Estate, confiscated by the government in 1979 and sold to the Spanish hotel chain Grupo Barceló(es) in 1993 for US$3 million.
+The current location of the hotel is the old Somoza Estate, confiscated by the government in 1979 and sold to the Spanish hotel chain Grupo Barceló in 1993 for US$3 million.

 In 2012, the government of Nicaragua and representatives of Grupo Barceló announced a joint venture to build an international airport at the Hotel Barceló Montelimar.
 The new airport will be 75 percent owned by the government and 25 percent owned by Grupo Barceló.

-Airlines and destinations

-The airport currently services only charter flights by airline Avianca Nicaragua to Managua.
-The terminal operates during daytime only.